ssahani/hyper2kvm/README.md

 * Not a GUI wizard
 * Not a cloud importer
-* Not a “thin wrapper around virt-v2v”
+* Not a thin wrapper around virt-v2v
 * Not a promise of zero-touch Windows fixes
 * Not a complexity hider